Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ## <U>**Introduction**</U>
 I first became aware of the game like a lot of people when I viewed it on an episode of the american comedy show 'The Big Bang Theory'.
 The game is based on the original game of chance named Rock, Paper Scissors.
 This game adds two extra options named 'lizard' and 'spock'.
 Each image is assigned a hand signal which represents the option the user chooses.
-Each option can either win, lose or draw dpending on the option the opponent chooses.
+Each option can either win, lose or draw depending on the option the opponent chooses.
 It is essentially a simple game of chance.
 The website I have created allows the user to play against a bot until a winning score is reached.
 To view the full website please click on the following link diplayed below.

 [View Rock Paper Scissors Lizard Spock on Github Pages]()